Mineinjava/ffellowship/README.md

     difference in quality and therefore propagation?**
 - How do different antenna designs affect propagation.

+Due to customs issues, we were only able to test the PLL tracker with three antenna wavelengths.
+Two of the frequencies had issues (unresolved ATM), so we instead analyzed the effect of height on radio wave propagation.

 As suggested above, this project can easily be divided into three "sub-projects":